Orange City Council votes to pass Emergency Ordinance no. 632, to require face coverings, effective 12:01 a.m. on Tuesday, July 7. Read more here.

 Questions?
 Call (386) 775-5444 option 1.

-City of Orange City’s parks are open for the public to use.
-All playgrounds are open.
-Beginning June 11, the Mill Lake Park splash pad will be open daily, 10 am to 6 pm.
-Pavilion and field rentals may resume.
+City of Orange City’s parks and amenities are open for the public to use.
+Pavilion and field rentals have resumed.
 Rentals have been modified to follow current CDC guidelines.
 Park visitors should continue to practice appropriate social distancing measures.

 City Council Meetings

 City Council Meetings are held on the second and fourth Tuesdays at 6:30 pm.
 Following the CDC guidelines, Council Members, staff and any attending members of the public will be provided a location in the Council Chambers at least six feet apart.
-In order to protect the health of employees and residents, physical access for public participation will be limited.
-To accommodate those who wish to provide public comment, you may contact the City Clerk, email@example.com or 386-775-5403.
-City Meetings are not streamed online but copies of the audio may be requested through the city clerk’s office, firstname.lastname@example.org or 386-775-5403.
-Meeting agendas can be found here https://bit.ly/2xc2MN6.
+To protect the health of employees and residents, seating is limited.
+To accommodate those who wish to provide public comment, you may contact the City Clerk, firstname.lastname@example.org or 386-775-5403.
+City Meetings are not streamed online but copies of the audio may be requested through the city clerk’s office, email@example.com or 386-775-5403.
+Meeting agendas can be found here .

 Local Food Pantry Information